How It Works

 What are the key benefits of working with horses?

-- Horses are herd animals, their “herd” behavior resembles human relationships with our “families”, “groups” and “teams” and thus offer people a chance to reflect on their interactions with these groups.
+- Horses are herd animals, their “herd” behavior resembles our behavior with our “families”, “groups” and “teams” and offers us a chance to reflect on our interactions with each other.

-- Horses read body language with incredible accuracy and provide immediate and direct feedback for people to understand their own behaviors, responses and patterns.
+- Horses read body language with incredible accuracy and provide immediate and direct feedback for people to understand their behaviors, responses and patterns.

-- Horses (and nature) are known to decrease activity in the sympathetic nervous system, thereby lowering the blood pressure and heart rate of people around them.
+- Horses (and nature) are known to decrease the activity of a human’s sympathetic nervous system thus lowering the blood pressure and heart rate of people around them.

 - Horses (and nature) are known to increase activation of the parasympathetic nervous system, releasing Oxytocin associated with positive emotional feelings.

 What if I'm afraid of horses?

 It’s not uncommon to be afraid of a larger animal.
 It’s ok, we will go at a pace that is comfortable for you.
-If you don’t want to get close, you may be surprised to find that you still experience the benefits.
+Even if you don’t get close, you may be surprised to find that you still experience the benefits.

 What if I have allergies?

 Most over the counter antihistamines work and you do not have to touch the horse – unless you want to and many do!